teambit/docs/docs/getting-started/whats-next.md

 Check out [Component Architecture](/component-architecture/thinking-in-components) to learn more about how to think in Components -->

+## Bit Aspects

+Check out [Bit Aspects](/aspects/bit-aspects), to see the moving parts of Bit.

 ## Resources

-Checkout our [Resources](/community/resources) section to see talks, videos and podcasts on Bit.
+Checkout our [Resources](/resources/conference-talks) section to see talks, live streams, podcasts and articles on Bit.

 ## Bit's Commands